Gallery Lighting for Art

 Inconsistent lighting undermines trust.
 Collectors notice when artworks look different under different lights.

-Professional systems are designed to maintain consistency.
+Professional museum-grade lighting systems for artworks are designed to maintain consistency.

 Thinking long term with gallery lighting